(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Things for Families to Do in Las Vegas

 Before our fall trip to Vegas, we knew we would have to look a little further to find what to do in Las Vegas with kids.
-In our 4 days in Las Vegas, we tested out 11 can’t-miss, family-friendly things to do in the Entertainment Capital of the World that will keep you busy all weekend long.
+We visited 11 family-friendly things to do in the Entertainment Capital of the World in our 4 days in Las Vegas.
+These can’t-miss sights and activities are sure to keep your family busy all weekend long.

 Travel the World

 When planning what to do in Las Vegas with kids, this should be your number one on the list.
 Where else can you experience Paris, Venice, New York City, and the beach all in one day?
 Only in Las Vegas!

 There is no cost to explore the many features of elaborately themed casinos that line the Strip on Las Vegas Boulevard.
 While it might pale in comparison to the real thing, the kids get a little taste of these far-away destinations.
 They will learn to associate the Eiffel Tower with Paris, gondolas with Venice, and pyramids with Egypt.

 See Broadway performances like the Lion King or Fiddler on the Roof in Las Vegas or one of the many other live theater performances.
 Las Vegas is best known for magic, comedy, concerts, and more.
 Many are family-friendly, but some are not, so check carefully before getting tickets.